Scuba Diving Bali

 Here you can see small families of bumphead parrotfish, growing close to 2 metres!
 More commonly you'll see fairy basslets, pufferfish, hawkfish and damselfish.
 The shallow black ash sand here plays host to ornate ghost pipefish and even cometfish.

-Batu Kelebit, or "Kelebit Rocks", is located south east of Tulamben Wall, and is generally known as the dive site with the best visibility in the local area.
+Batu Kelebit, or "Kelebit Rocks", is located south east of Tulamben Wall, and is generally known as the location with the best visibility in the local area.
 The rocks are offshore and exposed and therefore the scuba diving conditions can be quite challenging.
 However, this in turn can lead to some of the most exciting diving on offer in the Tulamben village area.

 The 3 steep banked ridges hold 2 protected channels that provide a home to a rich plethora of vibrant and healthy corals and sponges, including green cup corals and black fire corals.
 Following the ridges down to deeper waters, is when you have the best chances of finding large prowling pelagics such as barracuda, tuna, trevally, as well as white-tip reef sharks, silky sharks and even great hammerhead sharks, attracted to Tulamben from the nearby deep water Lombok Strait, and manta rays.